 Victoria Wickett, the co-founder of BOMB Fitness in Toronto, has developed an award-winning culture at her facility by eliciting feedback from her clients and implementing it.
 For example, her gym runs a year-round children’s fitness club called BOMB Fit Kids that “just came out of requests from our members who really wanted to bring their kids to have something easy to participate in.”
-(You can read her full interview with Exercise.com here.)
+(You can read the full Victoria Wickett interview here.)

 Because of the collaboration between Victoria and her husband and co-founder, Kevin Bennett, and their community of members, BOMB Fitness was able to retain members who might have left because they didn’t have a sitter for their children or their children were bored waiting for them at the gym.
 Not only that, those previously bored kids are now active members of the BOMB Fitness gym community, giving Victoria and Kevin generations of repeat customers.